mitin001/blog/2025/09/27/on-with-kara-swisher-2025-07-21-adam-aleksic.md

 # [On with Kara Swisher](https://podcastindex.org/podcast/5665900): [7/21/2025.
 Adam Aleksic](https://writecomments.com/transcripts/?md5=534ad543b81a6db9100a65ffa45f0cfc)

-This episode of [On with Kara Swisher] answered three questions about language in the information age.
+This episode of [On with Kara Swisher](../../../2025/11/02/on-with-kara-swisher.md) answered three questions about language in the information age.

-[On with Kara Swisher]: ../../../series/on-with-kara-swisher.md

 ## What is language?